saveyak/d3_viz_nyc_primary_2021/README.md

 How to find out who won the election:
 1) Look at every voter's 1st choice on their ballots.
 2) If no candidate has a majority, then the candidate with the least votes is eliminated.
+(Multiple candidates may be eliminated at one time if all of their votes combined are less than the next-ranked candidate.)
-3) If a voter's 1st choice is eliminated, their vote goes to their 2nd choice.
+3) If a voter's chosen candidate is eliminated, their vote goes to the next choice on their ballot.
-4) Continue to eliminate candidates and redistribute votes (based on 3rd choice, 4th choice, and eventually 5th choice) until one candidate has a majority.
+4) Continue to eliminate candidates and redistribute votes until one candidate has a majority.

 In the New York Democratic primary race, it took eight rounds of elimination before Eric Adams was declared the winner.